jonathanahumada/rodam_documentacion/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Documentación de Módulo Laboratorio de Rodam Análisis S.A.S
+Documentación de Laboratorio Web de Rodam Análisis S.A.S
 ===========================================================